Kate Patton, Executive Director

 Jared Parks is LSLT’s Land Programs Manager and came to LSLT after serving 11 years at Eastern Shore Land Conservancy’s Land Protection Specialist — and later as the Conservation Easement Program Manager.

 While with ESLC Jared completed nearly 70 conservation projects and helped to preserve more than 12,000 acres of land.
 Prior to working at ESLC, Jared held multiple field-based wildlife research positions, largely focusing on population ecology and habitat management, and has worked in Colorado, Maryland, Missouri, and Wisconsin.

 He has a B.A. in Anthropology from Lawrence University in Wisconsin and a Master’s of Environmental Studies from the Evergreen State College in Olympia, Washington.
 Originally from Chestertown, MD, Jared currently lives in Church Hill with his partner Tara their cat, Seide, and Australian cattle dog, Cooper.
 They are now residents of Wicomico County.

 Jared can be reached at firstname.lastname@example.org or 443-234-5587.

 marianne pettis, stewardship coordinator

-Marianne holds a Master of Science from the Georgia Institute of Technology specializing in estuarine ecology and Bachelor degree in Biology from Bates College.
-Marianne and her husband are currently in the process of relocating to the Eastern Shore.
-In her free time, she enjoys exploring the region and playing in the water.
+Marianne holds a Master of Science from the Georgia Institute of Technology specializing in Estuarine Ecology and Bachelor degree in Biology from Bates College.
+Marianne and her husband currently live in Salisbury, MD.